LIN Bus Explained - A Simple Intro

 - Get remaining info via the syntax: 'physical_value, [min], [max], [scale], [offset], "[unit]" ;'

-If you're looking to create your own LIN DBC file, we suggest you review our DBC file introduction for details on the syntax, as well as DBC editor tools.
+If you're looking to create your own LIN DBC file, we suggest you review our DBC file introduction for details on the syntax, as well as DBC editor tools like our online DBC editor.

 The conversion from LDF to DBC is not entirely 1-to-1.
 In particular, note how the LIN signal BatteryVoltage has 2 entries for the physical value, one for the decimal range 0 to 32000 and one for 32001 to 65533.
 In this specific case, only the data in the first range are valid (the unit is "invalid" for the 2nd range).
 However, in some cases there can be multiple ranges that require separate scaling factors - something which is not possible to handle in the DBC file format.
 In this case, you will need to choose one of the ranges and e.g. treat results outside this range as invalid.